-When EP1 calls EP3 by 18888200, the CallingPartyNumber in the Q.931 Setup will be rewritten to 18888601.
+When EP1 calls EP3 by 1888200, the CallingPartyNumber in the Q.931 Setup will be rewritten to 18888601.
 Conversely, EP3 can reach EP1 and EP2 by calling 18888601 and 18888602, respectively.
 In consequence, an endpoint registered to the child GK with prefix '6' will appear as an endpoint with prefix '188886', for endpoints registered to the parent gatekeeper.

-The section does not relate to the section 5.2 (RasSrv::RewriteE164), though the later will take effect first.
+The section does not relate to the section 6.2 (RasSrv::RewriteE164), though the later will take effect first.

-5.5 Section [Routing::NumberAnalysis]
+6.5 Section [Routing::NumberAnalysis]

 This section defines rules for the numberanalysis routing policy.
-The policy checks a dialed number for minimum and/or maximum number of digits and sends ARJ, if neccessary (number of digits is out of range), to support overlapped digit sending.
+The policy checks a dialed number for minimum and/or maximum number of digits and sends ARJ, if necessary (number of digits is out of range), to support overlapped digit sending.
+It also partially supports Setup messages (no overlapped sending - only number length validation).